 Mammary duct ectasia

-Mammary duct ectasia occurs when a milk duct beneath the nipple becomes wider (dilated) and filled with fluid.
-The milk duct can then become blocked or clogged with a thick, sticky substance.
+Mammary duct ectasia occurs when one or more milk ducts beneath the nipple becomes wider (dilated).
+The duct may also fill with fluid and become blocked or clogged with a thick, sticky substance.
 Mammary duct ectasia usually causes no signs or symptoms, but some women may have nipple discharge, breast tenderness or inflammation of the clogged duct.

 A nipple that's always been turned inward (inverted) usually isn't a medical concern.
 But a nipple that has recently turned inward should be checked by a doctor.